mynk9/mynk9/README.md

-- 👋 Hi, I’m @mynk9
+- 👋 Hi, I’m Mayank
-- 👀 I’m interested in web development
+- 👀 I’m interested in Mern Stack Development
 - 🌱 I’m currently learning html/css/js
-- 📫 How to reach me linkedin :- https://www.linkedin.com/in/mayank-p-68946820b/
+- 📫 How to reach me linkedin :- mayankprajapat475@gmai.com

 <!---
 mynk9/mynk9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.